JoinColony/qa-challenge-legacy-dapp/README.md

 ### Bonus Points
 - Ensure the user popover component opens and closes as expected
 - Ensure the user popover component displays the correct user information: user avatar, user name, user address
-- Ensure the user avatar matches the one in the list item
+- Ensure the user avatar matches the one in the list item, as well as it's the correct size `42x42px`
+- Ensure the user name is rendered correctly, font weight `700`, font size `13px` and the color is `rgb(254, 94, 124)`

 <div>
   <img width="210" src="./.assets/user-popover.png" alt="User Popover" title="User Popover"/>